webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 the same command encoder.
 If we want to draw multiple things we'd need multiple buffers or multiple sets of values in a single buffer.

-Let's go over and example of drawing multiple things.
+Let's go over an example of drawing multiple things.

 TBD

 If you were already familiar with WebGL then I hope this article was useful.